vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the evening, I went to Walgreens to buy bandages (to augment the ones bought last time) and then to Trader Joe's for food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Wednesday June 19

+In the evening, I first went to Walgreens to buy bandages (to augment my last two purchases) and then to Berkeley Bowl for food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).
+I then went to the Amazon Hub Locker to pick up a package.